Conserved active information: Conserved active information

-\begin{example}[Markov chains \cite{LevinPeres2017}]\lb{MC} Let $\calG = (\calX, E)$ be a connected graph with set of vertices $\calX$ such that $\abs{\calX} < \infty$.
-Assume that the graph is $d$-regular, meaning that the degree of all vertices is $d$.
-Then the random walk associated with it has a transition matrix given by
+\begin{example}[Markov chains \cite{LevinPeres2017}]\lb{MC} Let $\calG = (\calX, E)$ be a connected graph with finite vertex set $\calX$, and assume it is $d$-regular, meaning every vertex has degree $d$.
+The associated random walk has transition matrix

-The connectedness and regularity of the graph imply that the random walk is irreducible and has a unique stationary distribution $\pi \sim \calU(N)$, which is uniform over $N$.
-Let $\sfT\subset \calX$ be a target such that $\abs{\sfT} < 1/2$, and consider an initial distribution $\bfP_1$ such that $p= \bfP_1(\sfT) \ll \abs{\sfT}/\abs{\calX}$.
-Then, letting $\bfP_2$ denote the stationary distribution of the random walk, we have $q= \bfP_2(\sfT) = \abs{\sfT}/\abs{\calX}$, greatly increasing the probability of the target through the chain's neutral dynamics.
-This illustrates the mild-knowledge regime $p<q<1-p$ in Theorem \ref{Regimes}, showing that it is possible to increase the probability of the target via a natural information redistribution within the system. \end{example}
+Connectivity and regularity of the graph imply that the random walk is irreducible and has a unique stationary distribution $\bfP_2$ which is uniform over $\calX$.
+Let $\sfT\subset \calX$ be a specification such that $\abs{\sfT} < 1/2$, and consider an initial distribution $\bfP_1$ such that $0 < \bfP_1(\sfT) \ll \abs{\sfT}/\abs{\calX}$.
+Then, the stationary distribution of the random walk satisfies $q= \bfP_2(\sfT) = \abs{\sfT}/\abs{\calX}$, greatly increasing the probability of the target through the chain's neutral dynamics.
+This illustrates the reducible regime $p<q<1-p$ in Theorem \ref{Regimes}, showing that the probability of the specification can be increased through natural information redistribution within the system. \end{example}

-\begin{example}[Cosmological fine-tuning \cite{LewisBarnes2016}] Cosmological fine-tuning (FT) asserts that some constants of nature must fall within an interval $\ell \subset \calX \subset \bbR$ for carbon-based life to exist \cite{Carter1974}.
-Let $\sfT \subset \calX$ be the event ``We observe a universe that exists and permits life.''
+\begin{example}[Cosmological fine-tuning \cite{LewisBarnes2016}] Cosmological fine-tuning (FT) holds that some constants of nature must lie within an interval $\ell \subset \calX \subset \bbR$ for carbon-based life to exist \cite{Carter1974}.
+Let $\sfT \subset \calX$ be the specification ``We observe a universe that exists and permits life.''
 Let $x$ denote the value of a particular constant of nature, and assume that $x$ is a parameter of a model $\bfQ\giventhat{\sfT}{x}$ that gives the probability of observing a life-permitting universe.
 According to \eqref{T}, this corresponds to $\sfT$ when the specification function $f(x)=\1_\sfT(x)$ is binary and satisfies $f(x)=1$ if the value $x$ of the constant permits a universe with life ($f(x)=0$ otherwise).